-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

 For licensure: 38 credits, 4 terms • Without licensure: 33 credits, 3 terms Program approved by the Mass.
 Dept. of Elementary & Secondary Education